 Animals have always played a central role in my life and I expect that they always will.
 I grew up on a hobby farm with horses, sheep, chickens, ducks and donkeys.
 I can't remember a time when there were no animals to feed or groom or otherwise look after.
 I have volunteered for wildlife rehabilitation groups, worked in kennels and shelters and helped establish rescue organizations.
 I studied both large and small animal practice in veterinary college but have focused on small animal medicine and surgery since graduation.

 I try to offer options that clients can manage--both financially and emotionally.
 I will do my best to communicate what choices are available as far as treatments and preventative medicine and work with owners to choose the best plan possible for their pet.

 Dr. Leah Monohan

 A passion for training animals from the mundane to the unconventional has led Elise to training a wide range of species including pigs, chickens, goats, sheep, horses, elephants, giraffes, rhinos, okapi, primates, lizards, birds, cats and, of course, many dogs.
 Dogs started the training obsession and led her to the current hobby of dog agility.
-She actively competes with an eight year old Belgian Malinois named Cinco and recently added a Border Collie puppy to start training in agility.
+She actively competes with several dogs in dog agility and recently added a Kooikerhondje puppy to start training in agility.

-When not at the agility field, Elise is usually out hiking with the five dogs she lives with or teaching them new tricks.
+When not at the agility field, Elise is usually out hiking with the three dogs she lives with or teaching them new tricks.